ZENETICS Testing SDK

 The Generate Function

-function - a simple interface that connects your application to the testing framework.
+The heart of ZENETICS testing is the generate function - a simple interface that connects your application to the testing framework.

 Basic Structure